What you need to know about parking meters in San Francisco

 recent and upcoming parking meter changes

-New meters coming: San Francisco is in the process of replacing all of the existing parking meters to newer electronic meters that accept credit card payment (in addition to pay-by-phone, coins, and parking cards).
-New meters are currently being tested in some neighborhoods and will be rolled out citywide in 2013-2014.
+New meters installed: San Francisco has replaced all of the existing parking meters to newer electronic meters that accept credit card payment (in addition to pay-by-phone, coins, and parking cards).
 New meters will make parking even more convenient by making it easier to pay and avoid citations.

 New Sunday hours: Effective July 1, 2014, parking meters do not operate on Sundays in most parts of the city.
 Sunday meter operation and enforcement applies for Fisherman’s Wharf area, The Embarcadero, five (5) off-street parking lots and in the Special Event Area around AT&T Park during special events.
 Meters in Fisherman's Wharf continue to operate from 7 a.m. to 7 p.m. every day.
 Most meters in the Port of San Francisco jurisdiction (along the waterfront and on some side streets) will continue to operate from 7 a.m. to 10 or 11 p.m. every day.
 When in doubt, check the meter for hours of operation.